louwerse/website/content/papers/_index.md

 Otjes, S., Louwerse, T. & Timmermans, A.  (2017) Populism and Opposition Party Behaviour in Netherlands.
 Paper presented at he 4th Conference of the ECPR Standing Group on Parliaments, Basel, 29 June-1 July 2017.

+Sieberer, U., Meyer, T., Ceron, A., Falcó-Gimeno, A., Guinaudeau, I., Hansen, M.E., Kolltveit, K., Louwerse, T., Müller, W.C.
+(2017) The politics of portfolio design in European democracies.
+Paper presented at the 2017 ECPR General Conference, Oslo, 6-9 September, 2017.[^1]

+[^1]: My contribution to this paper was limited to the data collection for the Netherlands.

 **2016**
 Louwerse, T. (2016) Pooling Opinion Polls in the Netherlands.
 Paper presented at the Dutch-Flemish Political Science Conference, Politicologenetmaal, Brussels, 2-3 June.